-- Nature of drug in use (short acting opiates causes addiction more readily than longer acting ones)
+- Nature of drug in use (short-acting opiates cause addiction more readily than longer-acting ones)

-Opiate dependence or addiction is bad for a number of reasons.
-Not only it affects the general physical health (by interfering with your natural sleep pattern, gut motility) but it also increases the risk of sedation, respiratory depression and sudden death due to accidental over-dosage.
-Opiate dependence or addiction is a vicious cycle that involves acquisition of more and more opiates and ingesting higher doses to maintain euphoria.
-The process slowly and gradually compromise your productivity, personal and social life.
-As discussed previously, opiates are prescribed to manage pain symptoms in a variety of situations like post- surgical pain, inoperable cancers, chronic inflammation or infection involving renal stones, degenerative joint conditions or other similar situations.
-Here are a few signs that may help in diagnosing if you are developing opiate dependence.
+Opiate dependence or addiction is harmful for several reasons.
+It affects your general physical health (by interfering with your natural sleep pattern and gut motility).
+It increases the risk of sedation, respiratory depression, and sudden death due to accidental over-dosage.
+Opiate dependence or addiction is a vicious cycle involving acquiring more and more opiates and ingesting higher doses to maintain euphoria.
+The process slowly and gradually compromises your productivity and personal and social life.
+As discussed, opiates are prescribed to manage pain symptoms in various situations like post-surgical pain, inoperable cancers, chronic inflammation or infection involving renal stones, degenerative joint conditions, or other similar situations.
+Here are a few signs that may help diagnose if you develop opiate dependence.

-- Are you experiencing an increase desire/ need to consume a higher dose of opioids over time?
+- Are you experiencing an increased desire/ need to consume a higher dose of opioids over time?

-- Have you ever experienced opioid withdrawal symptoms with delay in dose administration?
+- Have you ever experienced opioid withdrawal symptoms with a delay in dose administration?

 - Are you using a higher dose than what was initially prescribed to you?

-- Are you experiencing any negative or undesirable effects with opioids?
+- Are you experiencing any harmful or undesirable effects with opioids?

-- Are you experiencing any changes in your normal daily routine or personal/ professional and social life because of opioid intake?
+- Are you experiencing changes in your daily routine or personal/ professional and social life because of opioid intake?